 The cost of all of which can only be recouped after you’ve been approved for a life insurance policy and then decide that you actually want to purchase the life insurance policy.

 You’re still not charged anything for applying!

-Let’s assume that you’re a health individual, in your mid 30’s without any major health conditions.
+Let’s assume that you’re a healthy individual, in your mid 30’s without any major health conditions.
 If you decide to buy a $250,000 dollar life insurance policy, the cost is going to be really inexpensive!

 Yet, the cost to the insurance company to underwrite and approve your life insurance application is going to stay the same!